 British physician, John Langdon Down, first identified Down Syndrome in 1866 although initially he labeled it as Mongolism due to the characteristic eye shape.
 In 1959, Jerome LeJeune discovered that individuals with Down Syndrome have an extra chromosome that usually presents on the 21st chromosome.

 In 1960, the National Association for Down Syndrome was founded in Chicago, Illinois.
+While the organization was the first of it’s kind to offer support to families of children with Down Syndrome, societies views were still much less enlightened.
 In those days people who gave birth to children with DS were usually told:

-Put them in an institution, they know how to care for them
+Put them in an institution because they knew how to care for them

 They will never learn to walk, talk, read, or write